• Skip to primary navigation

 • Coconut milk or water - Use coconut milk or water if you want to add coconut flavor.
 Just be aware that coconut milk will thicken the smoothie while coconut water will thin it.

-• Kefir - Kefir is a thin, probiotic-rich yogurt-like drink.
-It has a tart and tangy in flavor, and is high in protein.
+• Kefir - Kefir is a thin, protein and probiotic-rich yogurt-like drink.
+It has a tart and tangy in flavor.

 Variations

-• Natural peanut butter - Natural peanut butter is high in protein and contains only peanuts and salt.
-Add it for protein and to thicken the smoothie.
+• Natural peanut butter - Natural peanut butter is high in protein and will thicken the smoothie.

-• Blueberries - Add blueberries to make this smoothie a berry medley.
+• Blueberries - Add blueberries to make this smoothie extra berrylicious.

 • Shredded coconut - Shredded coconut provides a light and fruity accent to the smoothie and garnish.

-• Collagen powder - Collagen powder dissolves in the smoothie mixture and is virtually tasteless.
-It supports youthful, glowing skin, strong nails, healthy hair, and joints.
+• Collagen powder - Collagen powder contributes to glowing skin, strong nails, healthy hair, and joints.

 • Chia seeds - Chia seeds are mostly tasteless and are loaded with antioxidants, fiber, and omega-3 fatty acids.